No-Name-World/Academic.-Notebook/Python Programming/Starting Out with Python (5 GE)/Chapter 0002/Review Questions (Multiple Choice).md

 **Answer**: b. float

+## Question 19:
-**Question 19**: Which built-in function can be used to read input that has been typed on the keyboard?
+Which built-in function can be used to read input that has been typed on the keyboard?
 - a. input()
 - b. get_input()
 - c. read_input()